AKROGIS/PDS-Data-Management/ifsar_readmes/Update Process.md

       - Generate Stale Overview Images Only (optional): ON
       - The second two will be grayed out, when the second option is off, but I think they still apply.
+    - Use ArcMap to find existing overviews that need to be updated
+      - Use the graphic selection tool to Select the area of the new tiles.
+        This may need to be multiple selections.
+Be sure to get right up to the edge of the existing tiles (the edge of some overviews may be very close to a base tile)
+      - Start an edit session.
+      - Open the attribute table, and filter to only selected features.
+      - The features should be in OID order.
+Scroll from the bottom (New overviews last, new base tiles next).
+Any overviews selected above that should be highlighted.
+        Do not highlight any base tiles (check the name).
+      - Click the button to reselect the highlighted tiles.
+Only the old overviews that overlap the new base tiles should now be selected.
+      - right click on the Category column header, and Calc the field to set Category = 3.
+      - Save edits and close ArcMap
     - Build Overviews for new overviews
       - Use `Optimize` -> `Build Overviews...` in the context menu with the following options: